-Qimmah Russo Sizzles In Skintight Satin Pants, Lace Bra, And Studded Stiletto Boots: ‘Come On In’
+Qimmah Russo Sizzles In Skintight Satin Pants, Lace Bra, And Studded Stiletto Boots: 'Come On In'

 Fitness model Qimmah Russo took to her Instagram page on Saturday evening with a smoldering video that stunned her 1.6 million followers.
 The insanely fit social media celebrity and personal trainer rocked a sassy attitude while dressed in a killer ensemble that showcased all her curves.

-The short clip began with a close-up shot of a huge wooden front door with an elaborate brass handle, and an instrumental break in the track “Lock Jaw” by Tha Bossplayaz began playing.
-The door opened slowly to show Qimmah standing in the entry with one hand wrapped against the edge.
+The short clip began with a close-up shot of a huge wooden front door with an elaborate brass handle; then, an instrumental break in the track "Lock Jaw" by Tha Bossplayaz began playing.
+The door opened slowly to show Qimmah standing in the entry with one hand wrapped around the edge.

 She wore a pair of remarkably tight pants featuring a shiny, satiny black material that clung to her thick, muscular thighs and calves.
-The waistband buttoned around the most slender part of her midsection, and appeared to be embellished with a narrow woven belt that matched the rest of the garment.
+The waistband buttoned around the most slender part of her midsection and appeared to be embellished with a narrow woven belt that matched the rest of the garment.

 There were many tantalizing inches of bare skin between the top of the pants and the bottom hem of her bustier bra, which had underwire demi-cups with lace-trimmed edges.
-The alluring swell of her breasts were visible above the scalloped fabric.
+The alluring swell of her breasts was visible above the scalloped fabric.
 She credited the brand Fashion Nova in the caption for her outfit.

 Qimmah finished off the ensemble with a pair of thick-soled stiletto boots with silver studded spikes around the ankles.